googlefonts/colr-gradients-spec/colr-gradients-spec.md

 All shapes used in a color glyph are obtained from glyph outlines, referenced using a glyph ID.
 In a color glyph description, a PaintGlyph table is used to represent a shape.
 The PaintGlyph table has a field for the glyph ID, plus an offset to a child paint table that is used as the fill for the shape.
 The glyph outline is not rendered; only the fill is rendered.

 Typically, the child paint table will be one of the basic fill formats: PaintSolid, PaintLinearGradient, or PaintRadialGradient.
-This is illustrated in the figure 5.16: a PaintGlyph table has a glyph ID for an outline in the shape of a triangle, and it links to a child PaintLinearGradient table.
+This is illustrated in figure 5.16: a PaintGlyph table has a glyph ID for an outline in the shape of a triangle, and it links to a child PaintLinearGradient table.
 The combination is used to represent a triangle filled with the linear gradient.

 ![PaintGlyph and PaintLinearGradient tables are used to fill a triangle shape with a linear gradient.](images/colr_shape_gradient.png)